kerogayed/cpp-projects/README.md

 # cpp-projects
-there are very_simple projects which be made by c++
+there are very_simple projects which are made by c++